purnasai/CLIP_Image_Retrieval/README.md

 This Repository contained:
 - Image Retrival with `Image` as a querry
 - Image Retrival with `Text` as a querry
+- Code to self organize Images into Directories.

 ### Ideas:
 - we can modify it further to search an object in image, by splitting image into multiple patches, searching for object in image patch, get similiarity of text & patch. patch with highest similarity has object in it.